timmc/johnny/README.md

 For a language used extensively in web-facing application, it's surprising that Java lacks a library that can (correctly!) parse and manipulate URLs.
-The result is that everyone ends up writing their own URL library, and the result is security flaws and subtly broken apps. (java.net.URL accepts `८०` as a port number; java.net.URI helpfully offers to decode paths wholesale instead of segmenting them first; innumerable querystring APIs mishandle duplicate keys or missing values.)
+The result is that everyone ends up writing their own URL library, and the result of that is security flaws and subtly broken apps. (java.net.URL accepts `८०` as a port number; java.net.URI helpfully offers to decode paths wholesale instead of segmenting them first; innumerable querystring APIs mishandle duplicate keys or missing values.)